Who really needs 2nd COVID booster and who can wait? - NewsBreak

 During the U.S. omicron wave, two Pfizer or Moderna doses plus a booster were 94% effective against death or needing a ventilator, according to a recent CDC study.
 That protection was lowest — 74% — in immune-compromised people, although most hadn’t gotten the already recommended third dose.

 Israel began offering people 60 and older a second booster during its omicron surge.
-Preliminary findings posted online last week show there were fewer deaths among people who chose another booster compared to those who skipped the fourth dose.Scam warning: Verizon users get texts from own number
+Preliminary findings posted online last week show there were fewer deaths among people who chose another booster compared to those who skipped the fourth dose.ALSO ON WJBF: What is aphasia?
+Bruce Willis to step away from acting amid diagnosis

 The FDA decided to set the age limit at 50 instead of 60 because that’s when chronic illnesses like heart disease or diabetes become more common, leaving people more vulnerable to serious COVID-19.